iAbhishek91/learn-docker-kubernetes/docker/DOCKERNOTES.md

 ### Container (under the hood)

 - Docker uses namespace isolation to keep all the container's info separate.
-- Namespace isolations are used in all the aspect of a container.
+- Namespace isolation are used in all the aspect of a container.
 Like: processes, etc.
 - Linux system starts with one process, 'process-1'.
 Later that process-1 starts all other processes as child process.
 - Inside a container there may be several processes, which are numbered as 1, 2, 3 and so on.
 However, in host system, we cant have process 1, 2 and 3 as these process number already exists.
 Two process cant have same process id.
 So they are mapped with other process_number in the host.
 - This is the reason, the process running on container will always have separate process id inside the container and different one in the host machine.

 - Host system will have resources CPU and Memory.
 These are shared among the system as well as the containers.
 The question how does docker manages all the resources.
-- By default there is no such restrition or limitation of resources to be used by containers.
+- By default there is no such restriction or limitation of resources to be used by containers.
-- However there is way we can explicitely put some restriction on the memory and CPU used by a container.
+- However there is way we can explicitly put some restriction on the memory and CPU used by a container.
 - Docker uses **CGROUPs** known as control group to manage the resources.

 ### Storage system (under the hood)